 All parking violations must be paid or appealed within seven (7) days from the date of issuance.
-The fine is paid or the appeal process initiated with the Parking Office.
+The fine is paid or the appeal process initiated online with the Parking Office.
 If a violation is not properly cleared within seven (7) days after issuance, a ten dollar ($10) late fee shall be added to the fine and the violator sent an overdue notice.
 The fine amount for an expired meter violation is fifteen dollars ($15).
 All other fine amounts are printed on the violation.
-Effective on 7-1-12, a non-waiving administrative processing fee will be applied to all parking violations not paid for within ten (10) days.
+Effective on 7-1-12, a non-waiving administrative processing fee is applied to all parking violations not paid for within ten (10) days.
 In addition, unpaid violations will cause withholding from class registration or other appropriate action.
 Longer delays will result in the use of a collection service and a judgment against you with additional fees.
+Unpaid violations will be transferred to 54-B District Court where warrants may be issued and additional fees will be added .
 Partial payments are not accepted.
 Payment must be in full, including late fees, processing fee, and/or collection fees.
 If you have six or more unpaid violations your vehicle may be impounded under provisions of state law and local ordinance.

 Please note that appealing a meter violation within 24-hours is done so at the fine rate of $15.00.

 Ordinance and parking regulations are enforced 24 hours a day 7 days a week except during official University holidays:

 - 4th of July

 Note: Even though students do not have classes on some important days, such as Martin Luther King Day, they are not University Holidays.